-The UGA Extension Viticulture Blog was created, and is administrated, by Cain Hickey, Viticulture Extension Specialist in the Horticulture Department.
+The UGA Extension Viticulture Blog is administrated by Phil Brannen, Extension Fruit Pathologist, in the University of Georgia Plant Pathology Department.

 The UGA Extension Viticulture Blog works as follows: Every new post will have a timestamp and author, and will appear at site.extension.uga.edu/viticulture.